GekoPrime/fkoran-bldc/Readme.md

 # Build #

-By default the firmware is configured for the Arduino Duemilnove or other atmega168-based arduino platforms.
-To build for an ESC target, edit Makefile and hal.h
+By default the firmware is configured for the Arduino Duemilnove or other atmega168-based Arduino platforms.
+Output waveforms will be on pins 7-12, with debug trace on pin 13.
+To build for an ESC target edit Makefile and hal.h

 vim lut.h